abhi227070/ML-Model-Deployment-in-Flask-API/README.md

-# Diabetes Prediction using Flask API
+# ML Model Deployment in Flask API

 This project is a simple classification machine learning project aimed at predicting whether a person suffers from diabetes based on parameters such as blood sugar level, BMI, and blood pressure.
 However, the primary goal of this project is to create a Flask REST API, allowing access to the machine learning algorithm from any backend system.